 3. Focus on the Commonalities

-An organization with a positive workplace culture doesn’t focus on the things that keep generations separated, rather what we all have in common.
+An organization with positive generational diversity in the workplace, doesn’t focus on the things that keep generations separated, rather what we all have in common.
 Despite generic generational differences, we are actually quite similar when it comes to workplace needs.
 According to a study by the University of North Carolina Kenan-Flagler Business School, baby boomers, Gen Xers and millennials all expect work-life integration, the chance to work on challenging projects, advancement opportunities, fair treatment, and competitive salaries and benefits from their employer.
 Employees just want to feel valued, listened to, heard and respected.

 According to Bersin by Deloitte, every generation in the workforce expects more when it comes to making workplace culture a high priority.
 To create an inclusive culture, organizations can encourage camaraderie between employees of different generations by hosting various events and group activities throughout the year to get the entire organization involved.
 This will allow employees to get to acquainted with others outside of their department on a more personal level.
 The hope is that they will discover commonalities they have beyond just the generation they were born in, such as hobbies, their families, what they enjoy outside of work and more.